stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/tenant.md

 ### Retaining tenant namespaces when a tenant is being deleted

 Bill now wants to delete tenant `bluesky` and wants to retain all namespaces of the tenant.
-To retain the namespaces Bill will set `spec.onDelete.cleanNamespaces` to `true`.
+To retain the namespaces Bill will set `spec.onDelete.cleanNamespaces` to `false`.

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1beta1